ChrisXioannou/PC-Build/README.md

 # Note:
 I’m sharing this PC build publicly in the hope that it can help anyone who is planning a similar setup or researching components and prices (in euros).

 Every part listed here is exactly what I used, along with the links I relied on during the build.

 Most of these links work primarily in Cyprus and Greece, as they come from Skroutz.
-(You can still find similar prices in sites like Computer Universe)
+(You can still find similar prices in sites like Computer Universe).

 Even if you’re based elsewhere, this list can still be useful as a reference for performance, compatibility, and realistic pricing ranges.

 I’ll also be uploading a YouTube video where I explain the build in detail, how I assembled everything, and why I chose each component.

 One important note regarding the RAM: prices have increased significantly recently!
 But I managed to find one of the last available kits at a much lower price. :)

 I wanted this pc to be fully white and with a glass case.

 **Total Cost:** €2,080€